WorldCereal/classification-docker/README.md

 ## How to release

-The release of new docker image is made through Github Action to the EWoC docker registry.
+The release of new docker image is made through GitHub Action to the EWoC docker registry.
 When develop is ready and functional, you can merge into main.
 After you must tag in main branch a new version with `git tag -a tag_name` command with `tag_name` following [semver](https://semver.org/).